winderai/bacalhau-landscape-analysis-benchmarks/README.md

 1. Install `jupyter lab` in your base environment.
 1. Launch `cd sample-code && jupyter lab --ip=0.0.0.0` to run the sample notebooks in `sample-code/`.

-## Benchmark instructions
+## Benchmarks

-The benchmarks consists of a timed [Word count](https://en.wikipedia.org/wiki/Word_count) job running on all frameworks mentioned above.
+The benchmarks consist of a timed [Word count](https://en.wikipedia.org/wiki/Word_count) job running on all frameworks mentioned above.
 Each run is launched one at a time and requires some manual preliminary work (e.g. spin-up cluster).
-During the creation of AWS resources you can select the number of nodes you'd like to spawn, can do single or multi node setups.
+During the creation of AWS resources you can select the number of nodes you'd like to spawn, can do single or multi-node setups.
 The difference is the latter installation is way more cumbersome so take your time.

-To facilitate the logging of running time, job parameters and various environment variables, the launch scripts uses [MLflow](https://mlflow.org/).
+To facilitate the logging of running time, job parameters and various environment variables, the launch scripts use [MLflow](https://mlflow.org/).
 Differently, resource usage (i.e., cpu, memory, disk) is logged via [AWS CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html).
-This means CloudWatch metrics can be fetched from their dashboard starting from 5-10 minutes after the experiment has completed.
+This means CloudWatch metrics can be fetched from their dashboard starting from 5-10 minutes after the experiment has been completed.
 This is to allow the metrics to flow into AWS sink.

-Feel free to explore the [`benchmark/`](./benchmark) directory to familiarize with this setup, or follow the instructions below to spawn a cluster and run the benchmarks.
+Feel free to explore the [`benchmark/`](./benchmark) directory to familiarize yourself with this setup, or follow the instructions below to spawn a cluster and run the benchmarks.

 ### Instructions